 Interview questions you should be asking your creative partners

-Feel free to use these questions during your selection process with marketing writers, graphic designers or web firms.
+Feel free to use these questions during your selection process with copywriters, graphic designers or web firms.

 “Tell me how you manage a project.
 If we were to work together on this project, what could I expect from you?”